Challenging a benefit decision - asking for reconsideration

-For decisions made on or after 23 May 2016, the SSA will send you two Mandatory Reconsideration Notices to notify you of the outcome of the reconsideration.
+The DfC will send you two Mandatory Reconsideration Notices to notify you of the outcome of the reconsideration.
 One copy is for you and the other is to send to the Appeals Service if you want to make an appeal.
 You won’t be able to appeal without a Mandatory Reconsideration Notice.
 Details of your appeal rights will be included in the letter.

 Claiming Employment and Support Allowance during a reconsideration

-If you have been turned down for Employment and Support Allowance (ESA) and have asked for the decision to be reconsidered, you will not be paid ESA during the resconsideration.
+If you have been turned down for Employment and Support Allowance (ESA) and have asked for the decision to be reconsidered, you will not be paid ESA during the reconsideration.
 You can claim Jobseeker’s Allowance instead.

 If you’ve been put in the work related activity group instead of the support group of ESA, you’ll continue to be paid ESA with the work-related component while you’re challenging that decision.